h2r/ein/install.md

 ---

-This is how to install ein and create a catkin workspace.
+This page describes how to create a catkin workspace and install Ein.

 Install Ubuntu Trusty 14.04 LTS.